 Employees must hold an appointment in the civil service, AFSCME (clerical, technical, or health care) or teamster employee group and be eligible to earn and use vacation leave in order to participate in the vacation donation program.

 Employees who are paid from federally sponsored research funds or Internal Sales Organization (ISO) funds may not donate vacation days, but are eligible to receive vacation donations.
 Costs must be incurred against non-federal accounts.
 Other non-federal funds may also have similar restrictions.
 The employee’s department determines if the funding source will allow a donation.

-Civil service and union-represented staff employees are permitted to (1) donate available earned paid vacation days up to 40 hours per year to employees approved as a recipient; or (2) request approval to use donated days up to 65 per year as sick leave for a serious medical hardship or catastrophic illness, as defined in this policy.
+Civil service and union-represented staff employees are permitted to (1) donate available earned paid vacation days up to 40 hours per calendar year to employees approved as a recipient; or (2) request approval to use donated time up to 65 days per year as sick leave for a serious medical hardship or catastrophic illness, as defined in this policy.

 - Is experiencing a medical condition that is life threatening such as cancer;

 - Has undergone major surgery for a health condition;

 - Requires inpatient, hospice, or residential health care; or